Koa Peat: High school career

 Peat attended Perry High School in Gilbert, Arizona.
 He joined the varsity basketball team in June 2021.
 His head coach, Sam Duane Jr., had previously coached two of his older brothers to state titles at Corona del Sol High School in nearby Tempe.
-As a freshman at Perry, Peat averaged 15 points, 6.1 rebounds, 1.6 assists, and 1.8 blocks per game and teamed with Cody Williams to guide the Pumas to their first-ever Class 6A state championship.
-He recorded 14 points, six rebounds, and two blocks in the 48–38 title game victory over Hamilton.
+As a freshman at Perry, Peat averaged 15 points, 6.1 rebounds, 1.6 assists and 1.8 blocks per game and teamed with Cody Williams to guide the Pumas to their first-ever Class 6A state championship.
+He recorded 14 points, six rebounds and two blocks in the 48–38 title game victory over Hamilton.

-As a sophomore, Peat averaged 19.7 points, 9.4 rebounds, 3.0 assists, 1.7 blocks, and 1.3 steals per game on 70 percent shooting while leading the Pumas to a 30–1 record and the inaugural AIA Open Division state title.
-In the championship game, he recorded a game-high 35 points, six rebounds, and four blocks on 13 of 18 shooting in their 74–58 win over Sunnyslope.
+As a sophomore, Peat averaged 19.7 points, 9.4 rebounds, 3.0 assists, 1.7 blocks and 1.3 steals per game on 70 percent shooting while leading the Pumas to a 30–1 record and the inaugural AIA Open Division state title.
+In the championship game, he recorded a game-high 35 points, six rebounds and four blocks on 13-of-18 shooting in their 74–58 win over Sunnyslope.
 Peat was named the Arizona Gatorade Player of the Year and the MaxPreps Arizona Player of the Year.

-As a junior, Peat averaged 20.5 points, 10.6 rebounds, 3.4 assists, 2.2 blocks, and 1.0 steals per game, leading Gilbert to a 25–6 record and another AIA Open Division state title, (Note: Gatorade incorrectly reports Gilbert's record as 24–6.) as well as their third-straight state crown overall.
-In the championship game, he posted 21 points, 13 rebounds, and four assists to help the Pumas overcome a 17-point deficit in an eventual 71–67 win over Millennium.
+As a junior, Peat averaged 20.5 points, 10.6 rebounds, 3.4 assists, 2.2 blocks and 1.0 steals per game, leading Perry to a 25–6 record and another AIA Open Division state title, (Note: Gatorade incorrectly reports Perry's record as 24–6.) as well as their third-straight state crown overall.
+In the championship game, he posted 21 points, 13 rebounds and four assists to help the Pumas overcome a 17-point deficit in an eventual 71–67 win over Millennium.
 Peat repeated as the Arizona Gatorade Player of the Year and the MaxPreps Arizona Player of the Year.

-As a senior, Peat averaged 18.7 points, 10.3 rebounds, 5.1 assists, 1.6 blocks and 1.0 steals per game, leading Gilbert to a 27–2 record, (Note: Gatorade incorrectly reports Gilbert's record as 26–2.) a third straight AIA Open Division state title, and a fourth-straight state title overall.
-Despite suffering a broken right hand in practice two days before the state quarterfinals, he returned for the semifinals, where he scored 16 points in a 76–57 win over Sandra Day O'Connor, before recording 20 points, nine rebounds, and two blocks in a 63–44 win over Sunnyslope in the championship game.
+As a senior, Peat averaged 18.7 points, 10.3 rebounds, 5.1 assists, 1.6 blocks and 1.0 steals per game, leading Perry to a 27–2 record, (Note: Gatorade incorrectly reports Perry's record as 26–2.) a third straight AIA Open Division state title, and a fourth straight state title overall.
+Despite suffering a broken right hand in practice two days before the state quarterfinals, he returned for the semifinals, where he scored 16 points in a 76–57 win over Sandra Day O'Connor, before recording 20 points, nine rebounds and two blocks in a 63–44 win over Sunnyslope in the championship game.
 Peat was named the Arizona Gatorade Player of the Year and the MaxPreps Arizona Player of the Year for the third year in a row.
 He was selected to both the McDonald's All-American Game and the Nike Hoop Summit, but was unable to play in either due to undergoing surgery for his broken hand.